BIDMCDigitalPsychiatry/LAMP-platform/docs/how_works.md

----
-title: How the Platform Works
+# How the Platform Works
-slug: how_works
----

 The LAMP Platform always collects data in a secure way before automatically processing and harmonizing it for you.
 Researchers/clinicians, and patients/participants can view their data in the frontend user interface.
 Patients will always retain ownership when contributing their data to your study or clinic and may always download and view their own data.
 Cognitive tests and survey instruments collect high quality metadata that can measure attention, focus, memory performance, and more.